 67 miles N of Winslow; 250 miles NE of Phoenix; 100 miles SW of Canyon de Chelly; 140 miles SE of Page/Lake Powell

-The mesas are home to two of the oldest continuously inhabited villages in North America -- Walpi and Old Oraibi.
-Although these two communities show their age and serve as a direct tie to the pueblos of the Ancestral Puebloan culture, most of the villages on the reservation are scattered collections of modern homes.
-These villages are not destinations unto themselves, but along Ariz.
-264 numerous crafts shops and studios sell kachinas, baskets, pottery, and silver jewelry.
-The chance to buy crafts directly from the Hopi is the main reason for a visit to this area, although you can also take a guided tour of Walpi village.
+Lying within view of the San Francisco Peaks to the west, where the rain spirits called the katsina are said to dwell, the mesas are home to two of the oldest continuously inhabited villages in North America—Walpi and Old Oraibi.
+Although these two communities reflect their historic role, serving as a direct tie to the pueblos of the Ancestral Puebloan culture, most villages on the reservation are scattered collections of modern homes.
+They’re not destinations unto themselves, although you can also take a guided tour of Walpi village.
+The main reason for a visit to this area is the chance to buy crafts directly from the Hopi, at numerous crafts shops and studios along Ariz.
+264, which sell kachinas, baskets, pottery, and silver jewelry.